peterschmidtdk/Exchange-Maibox-SOA-Manager/README.md

 It is done by converting the Mailbox State of Authority (SOA) of the mailbox.
 Can be done on individual mailboxes.

+Using the tool - connect to Exchange Online with Exchange Administrator permissions.

 Microsoft reference:
 - *Enable Exchange attributes in Microsoft Entra ID for cloud management* (Microsoft Learn)
   https://learn.microsoft.com/en-us/exchange/hybrid-deployment/enable-exchange-attributes-cloud-management